Monetra/mstdlib/cluster/README.md

   and the System Configured `SharedSecret` as the key.

 #### Response

-Contains no payload.
+`[Len 1B][ClusterID][Len 1B][LeaderAddress]`
+- ClusterID - Unique 64bit (Big Endian) cluster id that is randomly generated when the cluster is first initialized to ensure any nodes attempting to rejoin that may have been detached are joining the same cluster.
+Omitted if peer isn't in `LEADER`, `FOLLOWER`, or `VOTER` state.
+- LeaderAddress - String representing leader ip address, same form as NodeID.
+  Omitted if peer isn't in `LEADER`, `FOLLOWER`, or `VOTER` state.

 Can return one of these codes:
 - `OK`
 - `BAD_REQUEST`
 - `AUTH_FAILED`

+##### Validations/Procedure
-All return values other than `OK` must result in an immediate disconnect.
+- All return values other than `OK` must result in an immediate disconnect.
+- If `ClusterID` was returned, and we already know the `ClusterID` and it doesn't match:
+  - If in `INIT` state, clear Node State Variables:
+    - Term
+    - LogID
+    - Log[]
+    - ClusterID
+    - Plug-in Data
+  - If in `LEADER`, `FOLLOWER`, or `VOTER` state, ignore.
+- If current node state is `INIT`, transition to `JOIN` state.

 ### HeartBeat